-My Grandma Masquelier once told me I was a rolling stone that gathered no moss, and I admit I’ve roamed around through a number of careers and lived in a wide range of places including Philadelphia; Huntsville, Alabama; Pittsburgh; Cleveland; Phoenix, Arizona; and Chicago.
-As a cyber security awareness professional, I still travel the world a bit, but in 2019 I moved home to Pittsburgh, bought a house and, like a leaf that has been blowing in the wind for too long, put my feet down on Western PA soil and let those old roots stretch and unfurl.
+My grandmother once told me I was a rolling stone that gathered no moss, and I admit I’ve roamed through a number of careers and lived in a wide range of places.
+I still love to travel, but in 2019 I moved home to Western PA, bought a house in Pittsburgh and, like a leaf that has been blowing in the wind for too long, put my feet down on Western PA soil and let those old roots stretch and unfurl.

-I don’t know if all my books will be set in Western Pennsylvania, but I do know that its lush green mountains, warm sunny beaches, and salt of the earth kind of people are part of my soul, rolling up now and then to remind me of who I am and regularly cascading over into my work.
+Today I'm a former global cyber security education leader, a career I loved and in which I rose to the top of my profession before deciding to retire and focus on my writing.
+Like my novel, What Lies We Keep (Ten 16 Press, 2024), my books may have an element of cyber security, and will likely be set wholly or partially in Western Pennsylvania.
+Its lush green mountains, warm sunny beaches, and salt of the earth kind of people are part of my soul, rolling up now and then to remind me of who I am, and regularly cascading over into my work.

 In The Storyteller, author Jodie Piccoult says, “All writers start with a layer of truth, don’t they.
 If not, their stories would be nothing but spools of cotton candy, a fleeting taste wrapped around nothing but air.”